 How transparent should the AI be in making coding decisions?

 The best systems should explain why a code was chosen, not just output a result.
 Transparency matters because coders and auditors need to verify the reasoning.
-Amy by CombineHealth explains every coding decision by showing chart evidence, citing relevant documentation, referencing coding guidelines, and making the reasoning behind each recommendation visible.
+CombineHealth explains every coding decision by showing chart evidence, citing relevant documentation, referencing coding guidelines, and making the reasoning behind each recommendation visible.

 Will AI replace our medical coders?